randombitsofcode/gmatrix.js/README.md

 Returning the result as a plain Array, due to some quirky JS optimization behind the scenes, is significantly (50%+) faster than allocation, and much faster than creating a typed array.
 This means that you can save a significant number of cycles by never resorting to allocation and simply using as much memory as is needed.

-This is not ideal if you are doing matrix calculations in a loop, so I use the allocation method when memory needs to be preserved, and I use the second method when memory is less of a concern.
+This is not ideal if you are doing matrix calculations in a render loop, so I use the allocation method when memory needs to be preserved, and I use the second method when memory is less of a concern.
 This gives the best of both worlds, I hope.

 ## List of functions
 ```